muart-group/muart-group.github.io/docs/index.md

 # mUART Project Home

-Mitsubishi UART (otherwise known as mUART) is a project to reverse engineer the CN105 protocol used by Mitsubishi Electric heat pumps and to create a first-class ESPHome component for those heat pumps.
+Mitsubishi UART (otherwise known as mUART) is a project to reverse engineer the CN105 protocol used by Mitsubishi Electric air-to-air heat pumps for the purposes of creating a first-class ESPHome component.

 :::tip
 In a rush?
 Check out the [user docs](user) to get started, or the [developer docs](developer) to get hacking!